 Another factor may be herd mentality on the road.
 Motorists often keep up with the flow of traffic.
 If there are enough cars traveling above the speed limit, motorists are more likely to speed.

 To that point, seeing an open road may prompt people to drive faster.
 With a less-crowded road, there may be a perception that it is safer to speed.
-Additionally, some drivers may enjoy pushing their engine to the limit on the highway.
+Additionally, some drivers may enjoy pushing their engines to the limit on the highway.

 Finally, driving may be a recreational activity for many Americans.
 There’s a certain freedom associated with driving and exploring the landscape.
-In a world where activities are restricted due to a pandemic, driving may be one of the last fun activities left.
+In a world where activities are restricted due to a pandemic, driving may be one of the least fun activities left.
 Speeding risks may provide the excitement people are lacking during the pandemic.
 Consequently, speed limits are a mere second thought.

 Unfortunately, these increases in speeding violations coincide with higher rates of motorist fatalities.
-A March 2020 report from the National Safety Council (NSC) states there was a 14 percent increase in fatality rates per miles driven since March 2019.
+A March 2020 report from the National Safety Council (NSC) states there was a 14 percent increase in fatality rates per mile driven since March 2019.
 This year’s March mileage death rate per 100 million vehicle miles was 1.22, compared to March 2019’s 1.07.
 Although both total deaths and vehicle miles are down compared to last year, deaths are occurring at a much higher rate.
 With this danger, law enforcement may target speed violators.

 Now that fewer people are on the road, cops may have different standards for handing out speeding tickets.
 Officers may attempt to ramp up ticketing during the COVID-19 pandemic.